Guide to choosing the niche of your blog

 Businesses have larger bank accounts and are more likely to pay you without hesitation.

-The benefit of this approach is that the launch of your blog, the content, and the marketing funnel are practically the same.
-However, with the B2B component, you don't just stop at a 300€ training course but more on 5-figure products or consulting.
+The benefit of this approach is that the launch of your blog, the content, and the marketing funnel are virtually the same.
+However, with the B2B component, you don't just stop at €300 training but more on 5-figure products or consulting.

-READ MORE: What is the difference between B2B and B2C Marketing?
+READ MORE: What is the difference between B2B and B2C marketing?

-To improve your earning potential, a portion of your audience needs to be in a lucrative business niche and pay on a monthly recurring basis.
+To improve your earning potential, a portion of your audience needs to be in a lucrative business niche and pay on a recurring monthly basis.

-With this approach, I hope you start to understand why I really believe that you can earn €10,000/month in less than 90 days with a new blog.
+With this approach, I hope you start to understand why I really believe that you can make $10,000 a month in under 90 days with a new blog.

 Let's move on to a subject that I am passionate about: affiliate marketing.